 Winter wedding cakes are all about rich, indulgent flavors.
-"Something about cool peppermint just makes it feel like the holidays," says Elysia Root, owner and creative director of Chicago's Elysia Root Cakes, who pairs the wintery flavor with decadent double chocolate cake, pink peppermint buttercream, crushed candy canes, and dark chocolate ganache.
+"Something about cool peppermint just makes it feel like the holidays," says Elysia Root of Chicago's Elysia Root Cakes, who pairs the wintry flavor with decadent double chocolate cake, pink peppermint buttercream, crushed candy canes, and dark chocolate ganache.
 "It's sweet and refreshing, and when paired with the chocolate, it's a delicious way to savor the season and finish a wedding meal!"
 The crushed candy canes and rich peppermint buttercream are an unexpected textural contrast your guests will love.

-Brown Butter Spice Cake with Cream Cheese & Maple Buttercream
+Brown Butter Spice Cake with Cream Cheese and Maple Buttercream

 Root's brown butter spice cake, frosted with cream cheese and maple sugar buttercream fillings, combines cinnamon, cloves, nutmeg, allspice, cardamom, and fresh ginger with rich molasses and brown butter.
 "This warm flavor is amazing for a cold and snowy night," she explains.
 "Spice cake is a timeless winter classic, and the brown butter adds some extra depth, alongside a little tang from the cream cheese and the sweetness of real maple syrup."